Peng-Yujie/MyCodingNotes/React/Notes/React.md

 - When building a component, view it as a function of state changing over time
 - Don't use state for data that should not trigger a re-render
   - e.g. data that doesn't change over time, data that can be computed from other state values, etc.

+### State vs Props

+- State is internal and controlled by the component itself, while props are external and controlled by whatever renders the component
+- State can be changed by the component itself, while props is read-only
+- Updating state triggers a re-render, while updating props doesn't
+- State is used to make components interactive, while props are used to pass data from parent to child components